 If your insurance company has a restriction on your roof’s age, it’s important to understand how a roof’s age is defined.
 While many homeowners will put new shingles over old, many insurance companies don’t view this as a new roof.
 They calculate a roof’s age from the bottom layer of shingles.

 Also, most insurers won’t insure a roof with more than two layers of roofing material.

-Repair vs. full replacement: In some cases, homeowners insurance will cover only roof repairs but not a complete replacement.
-Typically, insurance covers repairs, such as shingles missing after a storm.
+Repair vs. full replacement: In some cases, homeowners insurance will cover only a roof repair but not a complete replacement.
+Typically, insurance covers a roof repair, such as shingles missing after a storm.
 But if the damage means you need to replace the entire roof, your policy might not foot the whole bill.

 When you are searching for a roofing maintenance company in Denver, check online reviews before hiring, ask family and friends for their input and always ask for references from all contractors you are considering hiring.